10 Black Friday Marketing Tips for Instagram

 Tip #8: Create a Promo Code Specifically For Your Instagram Followers

-Thanksgiving weekend is the perfect time to reward your followers and say thank you for being so loyal throughout the year.
+Thanksgiving weekend is the perfect time to reward your followers and say thank you for supporting small businesses and creators, especially in 2020.

 Why not share a Black Friday or Cyber Monday promo code that’s specifically for your followers and invite them to share with their friends on Instagram too?